Axiverse Lampposts: Review

 A general lesson from these random-ensemble studies is that even modest assumptions about ``generic'' ultraviolet data tend to produce substantial structure in the infrared.
 Much of that literature (e.g.\ Ref.~\cite{Bachlechner:2017hsj} and related work) considers ensembles in which many nonperturbative terms compete, and asks when kinetic and random matrix effects can yield large field-range enhancements.
 Our perspective is complementary: rather than optimizing for the largest achievable range, we seek a tractable baseline for the full spectrum, including the typical field ranges and Standard-Model couplings of all axions.

 To obtain concrete statements we adopt two assumptions about the ensemble.
 The first, weaker assumption is that the axion potentials are hierarchical, $\Lambda_i\gg\Lambda_{i + 1}$, so the spectrum organizes sequentially and the approximate eigenbasis assumes a particularly simple form.
-The second, stronger assumption is that the instanton charges are i.i.d.\ random integer vectors.
-Quantifying how correlations or other departures from i.i.d.\ modify our conclusions is a natural direction for future work.
+The second, stronger assumption is that the instanton charge vector orientations are i.i.d.
+By leaving the magnitudes of the instanton charge vectors as fixed, free parameters, we allow for possible correlations between the instanton actions $S_i$ and the charge vector magnitudes.
+Such correlations are anticipated in string axiverse constructions: instanton charges correspond to the $p$-cycles wrapped by $p$-form gauge fields, where more complicated instanton charges correspond to larger cycle volumes and thus longer instanton charge vectors.